+a.
 Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state \Box Licensed practical or vocational nurse, acting within the scope of practice under state law ☐ Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications: The Qualified Developmental Disabilities Professional (QDDP) is an employee of the state Medicaid agency responsible to authorize the DD waiver services including the amount, frequency and type of provider.
-This information is contained in the individual service plan section of the overall plan. □ Social Worker Specify qualifications:
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

+Registered nurse, licensed to practice in the state

+Licensed practical or vocational nurse, acting within the scope of practice under state law

+Licensed physician (M.D. or D.O)

+Case Manager (qualifications specified in Appendix C-1/C-3)

+Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications:

+The Qualified Developmental Disabilities Professional (QDDP) is an employee of the state Medicaid agency responsible to authorize the DD waiver services including the amount, frequency and type of provider.
+This information is contained in the individual service plan section of the overall plan.

+Social Worker

+Specify qualifications:

-X Other Specify the individuals and their qualifications: The service plan is developed at a team meeting.
+Specify the individuals and their qualifications:

+The service plan is developed at a team meeting.
 Team members include the participant, legal decision maker, DDPM, service provider and other members.

 For Residential Habilitation, Independent Habilitation, Prevocational Services, Individual Employment Support, Small Group Employment Support, Day Habilitation, In-Home Support, Family Care Option and Parenting Support services staff of DD licensed providers of waiver services acts in a clerical manner and enters the plan into the web based application as it was developed during the team meeting.
 The staff must meet the qualifications of QDDP.

 For self-directed services (Behavior Consult, In-Home Support, Environmental Modification, and Equipment & Supplies), AFC, Extended Home Health Care, and Homemaker the DDPM enters the service plan into the web based application as it was developed during the team meeting.

-Primary Early Intervention Professionals (PEIP)within the Infant Development provider acts in a clerical manner to enter the Individual Family Service Plan as it was developed during the team meeting.
+Primary Early Intervention Professionals (PEIP) within the Infant Development provider acts in a clerical manner to enter the Individual Family Service Plan as it was developed during the team meeting.
 PEIPs are licensed in their profession such as early childhood special education, occupational therapy, physical therapy, speech language pathology, social work and nursing.

-Appendi x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
-Serv ice Plan Development Safeguards.
-Select one: • Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
-O Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+b.
+Service Plan Development Safeguards.
+Select one:

+Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

+Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

 The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
 Specify: